The history of Bucker aircraft

 The Jungmeister tail surfaces are the same as those of the Jungmann. - Again, no. the Jungmeister elevator hinges are further aft that those of the Jungmann, providing more aerodynamic balance force.

 The landing gear of the CASA Jungmann is different from that of the Jungmeister.
 The Spanish engineers learned from this and modified the Jungmann gear with a new link, making it as easy to land as it's single seat cousin. - With respect to Neil Williams, I don't think so.
 As far as I know, the landing gear of both aircraft is identical and interchangeable.
 Further, there is really no difference between the ground handling of the two aircraft.
 The landing gear is softly sprung and of long stroke.
 Certainly care is required in its maintenance and alignment, but modifying the spreader bar length, adding links or whatever seems to offer no objective benefit, but does lead to increased wear.
 In my opinion (for whatever that is worth) ensuring that the gear springs are of the proper spring rate (they weaken over time) and making sure they are appropriate for the weight of your aircraft, not the prototype is the best way to proceed.
 The tall, soft gear of the aircraft does mean that you need to be "on your game" when landing on tarmac.
 Many taildraggers have a tendency to dart for the weeds when you are least expecting it.
 The Bucker is no exception, but when it does this, coordinated stick and rudder is required.
 Don't just stab the rudder - that will arrest the yaw, but it will also cause a spectacular roll in the opposite direction!
-Move the stick and rudder decisively in the same direction, and the aircraft will calm down and roll straight.
+Move the rudder and the stick decisively, and the aircraft will calm down and roll straight.